v8/v8.dev/src/docs/ide-setup.md

 ### Other useful settings

-The auto-closing of parenthesis in VisualStudioCode does not work that well.
+The auto-closing of parenthesis in Visual Studio Code does not work that well.
 It can be disabled with

 ```json
 "editor.autoClosingBrackets": false